 You’ll also be able to better outline your requirements and generally be able to work much more closely.
 So, finding a local web designer is certainly going to be advantageous although if you have a good feeling about a web designer but can only work remotely with them it can still achieve great results.

-Hiring a web designer should be approached like hiring a builder in many ways.
-Do your research on any potential web designer and take a look through their portfolio.
+Hiring a web designer should be approached like hiring a builder in many ways the jobs are quite similar.
+This means you should do your research on any potential web designer and take a look through their portfolio.
 Any good web designer should have a portfolio of work for prospective clients to look at.

 You should also ask for references and get in touch with them to find out more about them.
-Do they have experience building similar sites, what are their specialities, these are all great questions to ask a potential web designer.
+Do they have experience building similar sites, what are their specialities, these are all questions you should ask a potential web designer.

-Before you arrange an interview with a web designer you really need to think about exactly you need.
-Yes, ofcourse you want a website but is it something that needs building from scratch, or do you already have one that just needs updating/ refreshing?
+Before you arrange an interview with a web designer you really need to think about what exactly you want.
+Now yes you want a website but is it something that needs building from scratch, or do you already have one that just needs updating/ refreshing?

 What is your budget, does your website need ecommerce features, do you need a mobile site building as well?
 These are just some of the things you’ll need to ask yourself.
 You will need at least a rough idea of what you want with your new website before you start searching for a web designer.

 Don’t worry if you haven’t got everything planned out because any good web designer will be someone you can bounce ideas off.
 And they’ll be able to offer their own advice and opinions as well but don’t go in blind and expect a web designer to know exactly what you want.
 They’ll need at least some guidance towards what you want your website to look like and offer to visitors.

 Freelance or web design firm/agency?